GEORGE ALFRED PAGINTON, "RAILWAY YARD" 1958

 George Paginton's work is held by many esteemed private collectors and as well as public and museum collections across Canada including Hamilton Art Gallery, Robert McLaughlin Gallery, Art Gallery of Northumberland, Art Gallery of Sudbury and the Peel Art Gallery, and is part of the collection of the National Capital Commission for the Official Residences in Ottawa.

 The Story: A view of Lake Ontario from the Toronto shore.
 The artist signed some of his work but largely not at all.
 After his death and when his work began to be represented by Odon Wagner Gallery in 1999, a stamp with the artist’s initials “GP” in a circular outline, both in red ink, was created and placed on some of the works in the lower left or right corner.
-This work is from the artist's estate and comes with a certificate of authenticity signed by the artist's son.

 Shipping Information: Packaging and shipping within Canada is $50.
 Signature required on delivery.
 At checkout, you will have the option to insure your purchase for shipping.
 International shipping available.
 No charge for shipping if picked up from Wall Fiction's office in Toronto; call before purchasing.